 A type of mortgage loan that allows the borrower to draw cash against the equity in his home.

 A person who performs professional home inspections.
 Usually, with an extensive knowledge of house construction methods, common house problems, how to identify those problems and how to correct them.
-See www.ASHI.org
+Visit www.ASHI.org

 An organization of home owners in a particular neighborhood or development formed to facilitate the maintenance of common areas and to enforce any building restrictions or covenants.
 See our Condo & HOA Documents and Gated Communities pages for more information.

 An insurance policy covering the repair of systems and appliances within the home for the coverage period.
-For more information, visit Homeowner Warranties.
+For more information, see Homeowner Warranties.